MoZeWei/moTuner/README.md

 ## Related Publication:

-It's our honor and pleasure to be cited in your paper if you refer our work in it.
+It's our honor and pleasure to be cited in your paper.
 Thank you!

 ```
 @inproceedings{10.1145/3528416.3530231,